Shiraz: Cradle of Persian History and Art

 The Era of Poets and Philosophers

 Shiraz became a center of learning and creativity in the 1200s earning the nickname Dar al-Elm or the House of Knowledge.
 This time saw the rise of famous Persian thinkers, poets, and mystics like Saadi and Hafiz, whose works still shape Persian literature and culture .
-Support from local leaders at that time created a rich setting for arts and writing turning Shiraz into a bright spot of cultural and intellectual growth.

 Architectural Revival under the Zand Dynasty